Ryzon3/mirage-script/QUICKSTART.md

 ## Tips
 - Annotate scripts with short comments explaining how to treat each verb; the model reads them verbatim.
-- Keep helper prompts explicit about when to call `emit_output`, especially if you expect multiple lines of output.
+- Keep helper prompts clear about which values should be returned so that `show` can emit them without duplication.
 - Inputs are on-demand; if the program never calls `get_input`, the CLI never reads the file or argument.
 - Outputs differ between runs.
 If you need deterministic data, instruct the helper to stick to a strict format.
 - When binding CLI data inside `ask`, prefer `argument name` for `--arg` values and `file name` for `--file` values so the source is explicit.